MBrzosko/Efficiently-Capturing-Causality-in-Data-with-Liquid-Time-Constant-Neural-Networks/README.md

 2. Load and preprocess data
 3. Initialize model
 4. Initialize the loss function and optimizer
-5. Train the model
+5. Train model
-6. Evaluate the model
+6. Evaluate model

+Each script is pre-configured and will initiate the training and evaluation process.
+Hyperparameters and datasets can be modified as needed.
+The function `train_MODEL_NAME` will save the best training and validation model parameters and the corresponding loss curves. `evaluate_MODEL_NAME` will make predictions for each forcing amplitude trajectory and create a report containing all parameters and visualizations of the predictions.